unravelin/ravelinjs/CONTRIBUTING.md

     │   ├── util.js
     │   └── version.js
     │
+    │   Integration tests
+    │   =================
+    │
+    │   Integration tests in */*.spec.js are run using selenium-webdriver │   pointed at BrowserStack.
+    │   We have 4 test suites that each test a different part of RavelinJS.
+    │   These can be completely run using `npm run test:integration` or │   `npm run test:integration -- --spec example/example.spec.js` to run │   one example spec test.
+    │
-    ├── test
+    ├── test-integration
-    │   │   ravelinjs unit and integration tests.
     │   │
     │   ├── ravelin.js -> ../build/ravelin-core+track+encrypt+promise.min.js
     │   │       A symlink to the working build referenced by tests and loaded into │   │       the browser with <script src=../ravelin.js></script>.
-    │   ├── common.js
+    │   ├── browser-utils.js
-    │   │       In-browser helpers for the unit and integration tests.
+    │   │       In-browser helpers for integration tests.
-    │   │
-    │   │   Integration tests
-    │   │   =================
-    │   │
-    │   │   Integration tests in */*.spec.js are run using webdriver IO pointed at │   │   BrowserStack.
-We have 4 test suites that each get run in parallel.
-    │   │   These can be completely run using `npm run test:integration` or │   │   `npm run test:integration -- --spec example/example.spec.js` to run one
-    │   │   example spec test.
     │   │
     │   ├── encrypt
     │   │   ├── encrypt.spec.mjs